 There is a need to fix American tax code; businesses are paying too much tax on payroll and as a result unable to hire.
 There are not enough incentives for companies to hire and the higher income taxes are taking American jobs overseas.
 The tax system is not progressive enough; the rich still pay less than the poor which so far is generating debates in Congress over the Bush Tax Cut.
 Some rich Americans such as Warren Buffet have asked that the rich be asked to pay their fair share but some in Congress want it the way it is.

-The current economic optimism is not justified; records will show unemployment is still high and also that current improvement is not sustainable however, we are made to believe the economy is recovering.
-Most jobs created are seasonal and of low income, it is high time the government be transparent on the true state of the economy for the system to work.
+The current economic optimism is not justified; records will show unemployment is still high and that current improvement is not sustainable however, we are made to believe the economy is recovering.
+Most jobs created are seasonal and of low-income, it is time the government become transparent on the true state of the economy for the system to work.

 Besides the regulation of financial institutions, there should be a credit card reform.
 Many are deeper in debt and unable to climb the economic ladder due to ineffective credit card regulations; the issuer is able to charge unreasonable fees and even when there is a regulation in place, the issuer finds a way to beat it but yet, the consumer is left with the consequences.

-Dr. Adeyemi Oshunrinade [E. JD] is an expert in general law, foreign relations and the United Nations.
+Adeyemi Oshunrinade is an expert in general law, foreign relations and the United Nations.
 He is the author of ‘Murder of Diplomacy’ (2010) and ‘Wills Law and Contests’ (2011) follow on twitter @san0670

 Categories: Economic Dilemma